xsmh/duoqin-doov-hacking/README.md

 - R17 (Z17) Pro (3.5 inch screen)

 # Device button combinations
+We won't be using any of the button combos in this guide but they are useful to know sometimes.
 | Model | BROM (bootrom) | Recovery |
 | :---  | :--- | :--- |
 | **F21 Pro** | `menu` + `back` (top two buttons) | `menu` + `power` + `*`, wait until android logo appears and then hold `power` + `up` |